peter-hanzo/pyspur/README.md

 # PySpur - An IDE for Inference-Time Compute

-PySpur is a drag-and-drop IDE that lets you develop, debug, and deploy inference-time compute pipelines.
+PySpur is an IDE that lets you develop, debug, and deploy inference-time compute pipelines.

 # PySpur in 90 Seconds